Making Tax Digital for VAT

 New technologies also bring easier functionality, especially where employees working from home.
 Many software providers hold online training workshops and the software improves agility.
 It's a good time to consider a new system, when there's a VAT deferment and the delay of MTD.
 Cashflow pressure has eased so it's a great opportunity to gather and validate data at source and reduce errors.

-If we submit your VAT returns we will complete the sign-up process on your behalf nearer the deadline.
-If you are submitting your own VAT returns and would like any advice about MTD, please get in touch with us as soon as possible or email Stewart Davy stewart.davy@argentsaccountants.co.uk.
+If you are submitting your own VAT returns and would like any advice about MTD, please get in touch with us as soon as possible or email Stewart Davy stewart.davy@argentsaccountants.co.uk